 Prepaid wireless plans are flexible, adaptable and affordable.
 They let you pay on a month-to-month basis and cancel any time, with no termination fees and nothing tying you to a single provider.
 But their biggest strength is also their biggest weakness: Unlike contract carriers, prepaid providers don't subsidize the cost of brand-new phones – that's why their monthly prices are so low.
 If you're dying to have the latest and greatest phone from Apple or Samsung, you'll have to pay its full, unsubsidized cost up front, which can easily pass the $600 line.
 However, if you're in the market for a low-cost phone and plan, there's nothing better than prepaid.

 To help you pick a prepaid provider, we've tracked down the very best.
-Great options like Boost Mobile, Virgin Mobile and Cricket sit atop the pack, but others offer compelling features and price points as well.
+Great options like T-Mobile, H20 Wireless and Cricket sit atop the pack, but others offer compelling features and price points as well.
 If you find yourself unsure about whether prepaid is right for you, read up on some of the articles on prepaid cell phones we've compiled, or simply dig into our reviews.

 Prepaid cell phone providers used to offer simple, pay-per-minute and pay-per-text services to customers, and many still do.
 But with customer antipathy toward contracts on the rise, many prepaid services are broadening their plan selections to attract new customers.
 Keep the following service features in mind as you read our reviews, and you'll find the best provider for you in no time:

 Prepaid plans tend to favor flexibility over all-in-one bundling.
 There are unlimited talk, text and data options available from a few, but the data allocations in those plans are often throttled.
-If you go over a specified limit (usually around 2GB), you may see your speeds drop, sometimes precipitously.
+If you go over a specified limit (usually around 2.5GB), you may see your speeds drop to molasses-like 2G rates.

 Prepaid plans are often best when you know your own usage habits and can plan around them.
 If you tend to text a lot, for example, but don't really talk on the phone, you can pay for a large text package, and save by choosing a small voice package – or even opt for no included voice minutes at all.